wojciechczerski/Tomino/Assets/Tomino/Documentation/Tomino.md

 }
 ```

-When configuration is finished the game can be started by calling the `game.Start()` method.
+After configuration, you can start the `Game` using the `game.Start()` method.

 ## Rendering the `Board`

-Both `Game` and the `Board` represent the current (in memory) state of the gameplay.
-This classes are separated from Unity APIs which means that endering has to be handled by other components, such as `BoardView`, `PieceView` or `ScoreView`.
+Both the `Game` and the `Board` represent the gameplay's current (in memory) state.
+These classes are separated from Unity APIs, meaning other components, such as `BoardView`, `PieceView` or `ScoreView` handle rendering.

-In addition, the `BoardView` contains an instance of the `TouchInput` which can be passed to the `Game` constructor.
+In addition, the `BoardView` contains an instance of the `TouchInput`, which you can pass to the `Game` constructor.